Genivia/ugrep/README.md

     endif

-Within Vim you can now use **ugrep** with the Vim `:grep` command to search one or more files on `PATH` for `PATTERN` matches:
+Within Vim you can now use **ugrep** with the Vim `:grep` command to search one or more files on a specified `PATH` (optional, search working directory recursively by default) for `PATTERN` matches:

-    :grep PATTERN PATH
+    :grep PATTERN [PATH]

-This shows the results in a [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#:grep) window that allows you to quickly jump to the matches found.
+This query shows the results in a [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#:grep) window that allows you to quickly jump to the matches found.